-Here’s a high-level look at the changes we expect to hold steady in senior housing:
+Here’s a high-level look at the trends we expect to hold steady in senior housing sector:

 During a health crisis, a divide-and-conquer strategy for population health management can be an effective approach.
-That’s why we recommend developing multiple, smaller ecosystems throughout your community.
+That’s why we recommend developing multiple, smaller ecosystems throughout your assisted living or nursing care community.
 Each ecosystem would include enhanced amenities to support them, like a smaller satellite dining and lounge space, or a room for virtual visits, telehealth and private fitness.

 These spaces would also include tenets of biophilic design by adding access to the outdoors and natural light.
 Other considerations include zoned mechanical, electrical and plumbing (MEP) as well as technology systems.